tsnowak/tsn_bbb_ros/README.md

 * Run code

+#### End Remarks

-*Each system is different so you may need to do some personal debugging.
+Each system is different so you may need to do some personal debugging.
 Figuring this out took me weeks to do.
-Hopefully this will help to minimize your install time to days, or even work perfectly for you.
+Hopefully this will help minimize your install time to days, if not hours, or minutes.
+Maybe if you invoke the base gods it might just work first time even!
 Cheers!